Radar Link Budget Analysis

 Threshold requirement.
 This means that the system has an acceptable detection performance in heavy rain.
 Similarly, the range, azimuth, and elevation accuracies clear the

 Open this design in Radar Designer.

-The resulting range and the elevation accuracies, however, are still below the
+The resulting range, azimuth, and the elevation accuracies, however, are still below the

 Objective and above the

-The Radar Designer allows exporting the created design as a MATLAB script by clicking the Export button in the Export section of the toolstrip and selecting Export SNR vs Range MATLAB Script.
-The exported script contains the selected radar, target, and environment parameters, and reproduces the SNR vs Range plot.
+The Radar Designer allows exporting the created design as a MATLAB script by clicking the Export button in the Export section of the toolstrip and selecting Export Detectability Analysis MATLAB Script.
+The exported script contains the selected radar, target, and environment parameters, and reproduces the SNR vs. Range and the Enivronmental Losses plots shown in this example.
 It can be used to further experiment, enhance, and modify the design.
-In addition, the results shown in the Metrics and Requirements table can also be exported as a separate MATLAB script by clicking Export and then choosing Generate Metrics Report.
+In addition, the results shown in the Results table can also be exported as a separate MATLAB script by clicking Export and then choosing Generate Metrics Report.
 When executed, this script outputs a formatted report for the computed metrics.